 Kolb’s Theory of Experiential Learning

 Professor D.A.
 Kolb is the person most associated with experiential learning theory and said: “knowledge results from the combination of grasping experience and transforming it.”

-Kolb’s research shows mastering expertise is a continuous process of experience, reflection, conceptualisation and experimentation.
-These elements make up the experiential learning cycle which shows the relationship between each phase.
+His research shows mastering expertise is a continuous process of experience, reflection, conceptualisation and experimentation.
+These elements make up Kolb’s experiential learning cycle which shows the relationship between each phase.

 The Experiential Learning Cycle

 Kolb’s experiential learning cycle has four phases.
 These can be seen in the diagram below.
 Learning is like the changing of the seasons.
 Experience turns to reflection, which turns to conceptualisation and then experimentation.
 Following this, the cycle begins again.

 Concrete experience describes the hands-on personal experiences that we learn from.
 It’s where we try new things, get stuck in and step out of our comfort zone.
 These experiences could be anything in our personal or professional lives… trying a new recipe, performing a daily task at work or simply missing a tpyo (well spotted!).

 Through experience, we can learn from our successes and failures.
 It’s what happens next that creates real behaviour change!

 Next, we need to reflect to successfully learn from our experiences.
 This is what the ‘reflective observation’ phase of the experiential learning cycle is all about.
 It’s during this stage that we consider and ponder experiences.
 What went right and what could be improved?
 It’s also a chance to observe how it could have been done differently and to learn from others.

 So, this is a stage of analysis, observing alternatives and drawing up pros and cons.
 Whatever works for you!
 Why did you burn the cakes?
 Where was the typo?
 Who is top of the company learner leaderboard and why?